Lockout Tagout Compliance Services in Indianapolis, IN

 The Business Case for Getting LOTO Right

-Maximum OSHA penalty per serious LOTO violation in 2025
+Maximum OSHA penalty per serious LOTO violation

 Maximum penalty per willful or repeat 1910.147 violation

-The math is straightforward: A complete LOTO placard and documentation program for a 200-machine facility costs a fraction of a single serious OSHA citation.
+The math is straightforward.
+A complete LOTO placard and documentation program for a 200-machine facility costs a fraction of a single serious OSHA citation.
 A gap analysis costs far less than the remediation required after an inspector identifies the same issues.
 The time to address LOTO compliance is before the inspection, not during it.

 Common Questions from Indianapolis-Area Facilities